-Gut health includes a number of factors like the gastrointestinal tract and organs like the stomach, the intestines and the esophagus.
-One of the main reasons why gut health is so important is because your food is processed through your gut.
-When the gut functions at its peak, the food gets dispersed to the necessary places including your bloodstream and other areas.
-A healthy gut also serves as a great defense to help the body fight off illnesses, viruses and other bad bacteria that you don’t want in your body.
-In order to maintain a healthy gut, there are a number of habits you can develop.
+Gut health consists of several elements, like the gastrointestinal tract and organs like the stomach, intestines, and esophagus.
+One of the main reasons gut health is so important is that your food is processed through your gut.
+When the gut functions at its peak, the food gets dispersed to the necessary places, including your bloodstream and other areas.
+A healthy gut also serves as an excellent defense to help the body fight off illnesses, viruses, and other harmful bacteria that you don’t want in your body.
+To maintain a healthy gut, there are several habits you can develop.

 1. Increase Your Intake of Fiber

 Dietary fiber is essential in the development of proper gut health.
 It’s mainly responsible for pushing stool out of your system.
 Focus on eating at least 25-30 grams of fiber every day.
 Fruits, whole grains, and legumes are just a few of the great sources of fiber to consume.